Clusters

 Create Cluster

-: enter the name of your choice for your cluster.Cloud provider
+: enter the name of your choice for your cluster.Description

 : select your cloud provider.Region